tanveerahmed9/Obsidian-notes/ResiliencyinAzure/Manage traffic in Azure/Azure Traffic Manager.md

 		Subnet

-We will discuss about all those and what to be used what scenarios in the later section , however for now we are taking up the routing method based on priority.
+We will discuss about Performance,Weighted and Geographic routing method in more details in a little bit , however lets demonstrate how can one create a traffic manager profile in Azure by selecting priority based routing.

 Once we have the traffic manager policy we can now add endpoints to which the client requests will be directed based on priority (since we selected priority as our routing method) .